Deploying Workload Identity Manager on Kubernetes using Helm¶

 You need all the following packages installed on your local machine:

-- You need to install cert-manager in your cluster, because Firefly operates as a cert-manager issuer and expects to be able to interact with cert-manager Custom Resources.
+- You need to install cert-manager in your cluster, because Workload Identity Manager operates as a cert-manager issuer and expects to be able to interact with cert-manager Custom Resources.

 -